Note on cohomology rings of spherical varieties and volume polynomial

-From the above paragraph and Theorem \ref{th-symm-var-additive} it follows that \begin{Cor} The map $L \mapsto \Delta_\s(X, L)$ is additive when $G$ is one of the groups $(\c^*)^n$, $\GL(n,\c), \SP(2n,\c)$, $\SO(n,\c)$ (or a direct product of these), and $\s$ is the nice decomposition giving Gelfand-Cetlin polytopes and finally $X$ is a complete symmetric variety or a flag variety. \end{Cor}
+From the above paragraph and Theorem \ref{th-symm-var-additive} it follows that \begin{Cor} Let $G$ be a connected reductive group whose Lie algebra is a direct sum of (complex) classical simple Lie algebras and/or a commutative Lie algebra, and $\s$ the nice decomposition giving rise to the Gelfand-Cetlin polytopes.
+Then the map $L \mapsto \Delta_\s(X, L)$ is additive in the following two cases: \begin{itemize} \item[1)] $X$ is a complete symmetric variety and $L$ restricts to a trivial bundle on the open orbit. \item[2)] $X$ is a (partial) flag variety. \end{itemize} \end{Cor}

+\begin{Rem} {The variety in Example \ref{ex-Brion} is a symmetric variety (the automorphism $\sigma$ can be taken to be conjugation by a semisimple element with distinct eigenvalues).
+On the other hand, one verifies that the line bundles $L_{1,2}$ and $L_{2,1}$ do not restrict to trivial line bundles on the open orbit.} \end{Rem}

+{As in the toric case, the formula for the degree (Theorem \ref{thm-Alexeev-Brion}) and the additivity of the Newton polytope (Corollary \ref{cor-Newton-polytope-additive}) imply a Bernstein theorem:} \begin{Th} Let $G$ and $\s$ be as above.
+Let $X$ be an $n$-dimensional complete symmetric variety for $G$ and $L_1, \ldots, L_n$ $G$-linearized very ample line bundles on $X$ which restrict trivially to the open orbit.
+Then the intersection number of the Chern classes $c_1(L_i)$ is equal to $n!$ times the mixed volume of the corresponding Newton polytopes $\Delta_\s(X, L_i)$. \end{Th}

+Similar statement holds for the intersection numbers of Chern classes of equivariant ample line bundles on a (partial) flag variety.

+\begin{Rem} {The answers to several enumerative geometry problems can be expressed as intersection numbers of divisors in the variety of complete quadrics in $\c P^n$ which is a complete symmetric variety for $G=\PGL(n, \c)$.
+Applying Theorem \ref{th-Bernstein-for-symm-var} to this situation, one can represent the solutions to these enumerative problems as mixed volumes of Newton polytopes.
+As an example, we expect that this yields an alternative way to compute the answer to a famous problem of Schubert: the number of space quadrics tangent to $9$ quadrics in general position is $666,841,088$.
+In \cite[Section 10]{DP} this is computed with a different method.} \end{Rem}